jordan-Damian/blackcat-kernel-contracts/docs/AUDIT_REPORT.md

 - Added an explicit comment + lint suppression:
   - `forge-lint: disable-next-line(unsafe-typecast)`

+### LOW — InstanceFactory reentrancy warning (benign) hardened by moving `isInstance[...] = true` before `initialize(...)`

+Contract: `blackcat-kernel-contracts/src/InstanceFactory.sol`

+Issue:
+- Slither flags a reentrancy pattern because state (`isInstance[instance]`) was written after calling `InstanceController.initialize(...)`.

+Impact:
+- Low.
+The instance is a freshly deployed clone and the initializer is expected to be trusted; however, this is easy to harden and removes static-analysis ambiguity.

+Fix (implemented):
+- Set `isInstance[instance] = true` before calling `initialize(...)`.
+  - If `initialize(...)` reverts, the entire transaction reverts and the mapping update is rolled back.

+### NOTE — KernelAuthority “arbitrary-send-eth” is intentional, but now blocks `target=address(0)`

+Contract: `blackcat-kernel-contracts/src/KernelAuthority.sol`

+Issue:
+- Slither flags `execute(...)` / `executeBatch(...)` as “sends eth to arbitrary user” because they forward calls with `value`.

+Design rationale:
+- `KernelAuthority` is a generic transaction executor (multisig-like).
+- Safety comes from:
+  - threshold signature validation,
+  - nonce consumption before the external call,
+  - deadline-based expiry.

+Hardening (implemented):
+- Reject `target == address(0)` to avoid accidental burns/misconfig.

 ## Explicit non-goals / remaining risks

 These contracts enforce on-chain trust transitions and provide authorized paths, but they do not (and cannot) eliminate: